home | contact us | disclaimer

 Medical Coding Schools Training & Certification

 Prospective medical coders can obtain medical coding training through a few avenues.
-One way to garner medical coding training is to attend a college or university, which grants associate and bachelor’s degrees in health information management.
+One way to garner medical coding training is to attend a college or university, which grants associate and bachelor's degrees in health information management.
 There are over 200 such institutions in the United States.
 A medical training course in one of these educational institutions typically offers 2- and 4-year programs, depending on the type of degree.
-Find a Medical Coding School Near You.

 Another option is to enroll in a medical coding certificate program.
 Such programs are offered by a variety of healthcare organizations, private companies, and academic institutions such as community colleges.
 Some of the courses taught include basic anatomy and physiology, medical terminology, ICD-9-CM (International Classification of Diseases) coding and clinical data analysis.